Tom-PIT/Connected.Docs/en/Sales/Documents/SalesOrders.md

 #### Linked documents

-The Linked documents section allows creation, linkage, and review of operational documents:
+The Linked documents section allows creation and linkage of operational documents.
+It also shows any previously linked documents.

 ![Sales order – Linked documents](../Assets/SalesOrdersLinkedDocuments.png)

+> [!NOTE]
+> The available **Linked document** actions depend on the document type and status.

 Available actions include: